-- I work as an Associate Counsellor for GamCare, a national charity which provides free counselling services and support for the prevention and treatment of problem gambling.
-I work with clients referred from a local employee assistence programme.
+- I've worked as an Associate Counsellor for GamCare, a national charity which provides free counselling services and support for the prevention and treatment of problem gambling.

 - I've worked in a GP surgery offering general counselling services to referred patients.

 - I've worked with a cancer support charity, offering counselling to people affected by a cancer diagnosis; patients, family members, carers and the bereaved.

 As a counsellor I have experience of working with and exploring:

 - Depression, low mood and feelings of sadness

 - Cultural issues

 - Gambling and addiction